Alocasia Stress After Transportation

 How to Alleviate Stress?

-2. Regulate humidity: Alocasias thrive best in high humidity.
+- Regulate humidity: Alocasias thrive best in high humidity.
 However, you should probably NOT mist it too much.
 Misting actually doesn’t raise the humidity for longer period, and whenever a leaf gets wet, there’s a greater risk of fungal diseases.
 Plants have developed genius ways to to get rid of water on top of their leaves, through shapes that aim to guide the water to fall away.
 In some cases, the surface is water-repellent.
 I’m not saying you should never do it.
 But be aware of the risks and do either when needed or when you can be sure that it dries out relatively fast.
-Instead, you can use a humidifier, or if the plant isn’t in
+Instead, you can use a humidifier, as long as you make sure the water doesn’t get condensated on leaves.
+One of the simpliest ways of increasing humidity is to have your plants in groups: they will raise the humidity around them.

 Examples